8 Low-Carb Foods You Haven’t Tried YetArticle posted in: Diet & Nutrition

-This high-heat cooking oil is flavorless, making it great addition to any keto friendly foods you plan on making.
+This high-heat cooking oil is flavorless, making it great addition to any low-carb foods you plan on making.
 Use it when grilling up meat, sautéing veggies or drizzle it over your dandelion green’s salad.
-It’s a unique and versatile ingredient that everyone should have in their keto kitchen!
+It’s a unique and versatile ingredient that everyone should have in their low-carb kitchen!

 7. Ceylon Cinnamon